splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

 * `email` - (Optional) The provided email address is used to generate a _Session Token_ that is then used for all API interactions.
 Requires email address to be configured with a password, and not via SSO.
 * `password` - (Optional) The password is used to authenticate the email provided to generate a _Session Token_.
 Requires email address to be configured with a password, and not via SSO.
 * `organization_id` - (Optional) The organisation id is used to select which organization if the user provided belongs to multiple.
+* `feature_preview` - (Optional) A map structure that allows users to enable experimental features before they are ready to be globally available.